panand8145/currency_decoration/README.md

 ## currency_decoration

-A package to easily format money with custom UI.
-It support setting a custom currency symbol and format.
+A package that provides an easy way to format currency with a custom style.